junowoz/junowoz/README.md

 # Welcome! 🌐

-Computer Engineering and Economics student with sense of leadership and entrepreneurial spirit.
+Computer Engineering and Economics student deeply interested in Web3 Engineering and cryptoeconomics.
+Strong sense of leadership and entrepreneurial spirit.
 I aim to do useful things, share knowledge, spread positivity and inspire people.
-Deeply interested in: Web3 Engineering and Cryptoeconomics.

-Working as an Innovation Intern @ECOA-PUCRIO
+⚙️ Working as an Innovation Intern @ECOA-PUCRIO

-Contributing Writer @Web3Dev
+🦄 Contributing Writer @Web3Dev

-Community Moderator @Modak
+🤖 Community Moderator @Modak

 🌱 &nbsp;I'm on track with learning more about Smart Contracts with Solidity | Web3 Engineering.\